adamharrison/liquid-cpp/README.md

 ### TODO

 * Ability to partially render content, then spit back out the remaining liquid that genreated it.
-* Optional compatibilty with rapidjson to allow for JSON reading.
 * Built-in optimizer that will do things like loop unrolling, conditional elimiation, etc...